stuartb-rt/enkiSimulator_CUDA/README.md

 # Enki (QT5)

-a fast 2D robot simulator using the QT5 build system.
+A fast 2D robot simulator using the QT5 build system.

 © 1999-2017 Stéphane Magnenat and others ([full list](AUTHORS))